AlKL/PlantWateringSys/README.md

     })
 ```

+* replace 'new-url-here' in the above code with the server's address

 ## Features
 * Lists all plants on web page and corresponding watering status
 * Begin and cease watering plant